Technorely/tendermint/docs/app-dev/abci-spec.md

 Cryptographic commitments to the results of DeliverTx, EndBlock, and Commit are included in the header of the next block.

-Tendermint opens three connections to the application to handle the different message types:
+Tenderely opens three connections to the application to handle the different message types:

 - `Consensus Connection - InitChain, BeginBlock, DeliverTx, EndBlock, Commit`